cloudn1ne/MowgliRover/help/DeadReckoning.md

 ## Setup

-Install the latest Mowgli (str32) version that provides the required TF and /mowlgi/odom topic.
+Install the [latest Mowgli (stm32)](https://github.com/cloudn1ne/Mowgli) version that provides the required TF and /mowlgi/odom topic.
 Any version older than 11th Sept should work.

 ## Check version (TF and /mowgli/odom topic is needed)